estuary/docs/how-flow-helps.rst

 allows for multi-way streaming joins and aggregations with arbitrary look-back.

 With Flow, for example, it's trivial to convert a stream of customer purchases into a stream of customer lifetime value.
+Or to join a purchase with the user's first engagement with that product, over a month ago.

 Data Reductions